Yle

 Yleisradio Oy (lit.
-'General Radio Ltd.'; Rundradion Ab), abbreviated as Yle (/fi/; formerly styled in all uppercase until 2012), translated into English as the Finnish Broadcasting Company, is Finland's national public broadcasting company, founded in 1926.
-It is a joint-stock company, which is 99.98% owned by the Finnish state and employs around 3,000 people in Finland.
+'General Radio Ltd.'; Rundradion Ab), abbreviated as Yle (/fi/; formerly styled in all uppercase until 2012), translated into English as the Finnish Broadcasting Company, is Finland's national public broadcasting company.
+Founded as a private enterprise in 1926 and nationalised in 1934, Yle is governed by an administrative council elected by the Parliament of Finland and is structured as a limited company, 99.98% of which is owned by the Finnish state.
+It employs around 3,000 people in Finland.